Complexity of Computing the Shapley Value in Games with Externalities: Abstract

 \section{Abstract}

-We study the complexity of computing the Shapley value in games with externalities.
-We focus on two representations based on marginal contribution nets (embedded MC-nets and weighted MC-nets).
-Our results show that while weighted MC-nets are more concise than embedded MC-nets, they have slightly worse computational properties when it comes to computing the Shapley value.
+We study the complexity of computing the Shapley value in partition function form games.
+We focus on two representations based on marginal contribution nets (embedded MC-nets and weighted MC-nets) and five extensions of the Shapley value.
+Our results show that while weighted MC-nets are more concise than embedded MC-nets, they have slightly worse computational properties when it comes to computing the Shapley value: two out of five extensions can be computed in polynomial time for embedded MC-nets and only one for weighted MC-nets.